A Customizable Last.fm Now Playing Overlay

 Swap Data Source

-For Spotify support, add useSpotifyNowPlaying.ts with the same return shape.
-Add source: 'lastfm' | 'spotify' to config, then switch the hook choice in the overlay.
+Want Spotify instead?
+Add a useSpotifyNowPlaying.ts with the same return shape, add source: 'lastfm' | 'spotify' to config, and switch the hook choice in the overlay.

 Add Outline Text Mode